 - Work that contain noxious or toxic substances, are flammable below 50°C or incorporate dangerous electrical equipment

 - The competition is not open to employees of the Cumberland Pencil Co, ACCO (UK) Ltd, their families and its agencies

 Artists are reminded that all work submitted must conform to all health and safety standards and regulations.

 The judge’s decision is final and no correspondence will be entered into.
 All works will be judged anonymously and there will be no segregation by country, genre or style etc.

 Delivery and framing for UK artists

 All selected artists will be contacted after the selection with full delivery details and dates.
 The delivery of the work to and from the exhibition is the responsibility of the artists.
-All work should be delivered unwrapped.
+All work should be delivered unwrapped, when delivering in person.
 Framing or mounting of works, if required for exhibition, is also the responsibility of the artist and must be carried out prior to delivery.
 Works not requiring framing or mounting must be suitably protected to avoid damage in transit and clear indication should be given as to how the work could be presented.
 A full list of recommended carriers will be available for artists selected for exhibition.

 The return of work after the exhibition is also the responsibility of the artists.
 The Cumberland Pencil Company reserves the right to dispose of any works after the exhibition that have not been collected by the artists or the artists have made no attempt to collect their work within 3 months of the collection date.